 How to buy your Flight

-First rule of the Cheap Flight Club: Don’t be a picky cat.
+The first rule of the Cheap Flight Club: Don’t be a picky cat.

+It is the tip number one if you want to save a lot of money on flights.
 If you are too specific about date, hour, airport, your chances of getting a cheap flight will drop just like your hopes.

-Most of the time you wont have many option of hours to flight, some routes there is only one flight a day, and the best hours are obviously more expensive, so be prepared and don’t bother yourself in looking for hours to flight, just pick one that is cheap, the important is to arrive at your destinations.
+Most of the time you won’t have many options of hours to flight, some routes there is only one flight a day, and the best hours are obviously more expensive, so be prepared and don’t bother yourself in looking for hours to flight, just pick one that is cheap, the important is to arrive at your destinations.

-Especially in Europe, it is so ease to move around and go from one city/county to the other, so you can also check flights to nearby countries if they don’t happen to be cheaper than to the country you plan to go, in a positive case you get the Bonus of visiting another country besides the one you had in mind.
+Especially in Europe, it is so easy to move around and go from one city/county to the other, so you can also check flights to nearby countries if they don’t happen to be cheaper than to the country you plan to go, in a positive case you get the Bonus of visiting another country besides the one you had in mind.

 Bear in mind: almost anything is valid if it comes to saving money.
 Just don’t bother yourself, it is all part of the adventure.

 Summer days can be great, the weather is warm, the gardens are beautiful, the trees are green, the light looks perfect.
-Yeah I understand, but just like you think like this, everybody else also think the same way, not only that, air companies and hotels also think like that too!
+Yeah, I understand, but just like you think like this, everybody else also thinks the same way, not only that, air companies and hotels also think like that too!

-There are high seasons and low seasons and in most places the summer is considered their high season, so here we face that law of supply and demand.
+There are high seasons and low seasons and in most places, the summer is considered their high season, so here we face that law of supply and demand.
 It is the period of the year where everybody wants to travel so it is comprehensive that air company and hotels will raise their prices.

 Autumn and winter are the cheapest seasons to travel.
-But of course, depending on where you are planning to go, winter can be a kind of bad decision for many reasons, first it will be too cold and you should be prepared to freeze a little bit, and by little bit I mean, bring your gloves to make sure you will have all your fingers still when you go back home.
+But of course, depending on where you are planning to go, winter can be a kind of bad decision for many reasons, first, it will be too cold and you should be prepared to freeze a little bit, and by little bit I mean, bring your gloves to make sure you will have all your fingers still when you go back home.

 Holidays and weekends

-Just like summers, when everybody decides to travel, holidays and weekends too are days that everybody take advantage of to travel.
-So again the law of suppy and demand, the prices of air fare and hotels will be more expensive than during the rest of the week.
+Just like summers, when everybody decides to travel, holidays and weekends too are days that everybody takes advantage of to travel.
+So again the law of supply and demand, the prices of airfare and hotels will be more expensive than during the rest of the week.

-Try to get flights in the middle of the week in non commercial hours.
+Try to get flights in the middle of the week in noncommercial hours.